adriano-di-giovanni/expiry-js/README.md

 A lightweight Javascript Universal Module for parsing durations.

+It handles milliseconds, seconds, minutes and hours.

+It also precisely handles days, weeks, months and years: expiry-js computes number of milliseconds of a long duration taking into account the precise moment you invoke `#valueOf()`.

 I developed it as a utility for managing Redis expiries in [node-redis-keychain](https://github.com/adriano-di-giovanni/node-redis-keychain)

 ## Installation